 Please observe the seasonal restrictions regarding dogs on the beach.
-There is a small charge of £2/day for the car parks from Easter until the end of summer.
+There is a small charge of £4/day for the car parks from Easter until the end of summer.
 Please pay at beach kiosk in main car park.
 Please note that overnight camping is not allowed anymore.

 Dogs are banned from the two thirds of Traeth Mawr nearest to the village from 1st May to 30th September.
 Dogs must always be kept on a lead on the promenade.

 Boats can be launched and recovered using the slipway situated by Traeth Mawr Far Car Park, at the east end of the beach.
 Please note that road access is via Llanbadrig not the main village.

 All boats must observe the speed limit of 8 knots within the bay.